 Total time: 40 minutes

-Steak and mushroom sauce is a classic dinner meal, and it’s a well-loved one.
+Steak and mushroom sauce is a classic dinner meal for a fancy night.
 However, it can sometimes be boring to cook with just beef.
 This recipe will show you how compatible venison steak is with mushroom cream sauce.

 I don’t think I’m exaggerating when I say the creamy mushroom sauce is the national sauce for steak.
 This recipe will give you the creamiest and cheesiest mushroom sauce to pair with the venison steak.